 This module introduces relevant theories of teaching English for Specific and Academic Purposes, and examines key research in the area.
 It introduces students to practical concepts in English for Specific Purposes, including designing appropriate curricula to meet the needs of learners and their assessment.
 Students will explore the tension between content and meaning in English for Specific Purposes and the module will provide students with the skills and knowledge to conduct meaningful needs analysis in topics as diverse as engineering, medicine, business and English for Academic Purposes.

 Students are required to conduct an original piece of research under the guidance of a supervisor.
 Students will be required to apply knowledge in original and innovative ways drawing upon research at the forefront of their academic field and must demonstrate critical evaluation of current research literature in the discipline.
 This level and quantity of work reflects research and dissertation requirements at Master's level.

-The MA Education TESOL course will be delivered via a variety of methods including lectures, seminars, peer teaching sessions, as well as individual and group work.
-In addition to timetabled delivery, there will be elements of self-study and independent learning which will reinforce the content delivered in face-to-face contact sessions.
+The MA TESOL programme will be delivered via a variety of methods including lectures, seminars, peer teaching sessions, both face-to-face and online; there will also be individual and group work.